novaitdevteam/nova.docs/docs/components/novatalksui.md

 ####Bug Fixes

-- *NovaTalks.UI*: Fixed image preview button covering dashboard apps. [:clipboard: NC2-690] [NC2-690]
+- *NovaTalks.UI*: Fixed image preview button covering dashboard apps [:clipboard: NC2-690] [NC2-690]

-- *NovaTalks.UI*: Fixed contact information panel breaching the window border when writing a long text in the dialog. [:clipboard: NC2-698] [NC2-698]
+- *NovaTalks.UI*: Fixed contact information panel breaching the window border when writing a long text in the dialog [:clipboard: NC2-698] [NC2-698]

 	- Fixed case when writing a long text, the contact information panel will not move to the right.

-- *NovaTalks.UI*: Fixed url encoding of cyrillic file names sent from Email inbox. [:clipboard: NC2-678] [NC2-678]
+- *NovaTalks.UI*: Fixed url encoding of cyrillic file names sent from Email inbox [:clipboard: NC2-678] [NC2-678]

 	- Files which had cirillic characters in their name had them url encoded when sent to a client.

-- *NovaTalks.UI*: Fixed an issue where typing "/" in a dialog would cause an extra paragraph to be created. [:clipboard: NC2-602] [NC2-602]
+- *NovaTalks.UI*: Fixed an issue where typing "/" in a dialog would cause an extra paragraph to be created [:clipboard: NC2-602] [NC2-602]

 ***